josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 {/each}
 ```

+I won't get too much into it here, but SvelteKit also offers a way to [pre-load data server-side](https://kit.svelte.dev/docs#loading) from routes like this, or from external sources.

-Worth noting: with the static adapter, any internal endpoint query or `fetch` call is run at build time, and whatever the result at that point, it will be output as plain static files.
+**Worth noting:** when using the static adapter, there of course isn't any server to query at run time.
+So in that case, any internal endpoint query or `fetch` call like this is run at build time, and whatever the result at that point, it will be output as plain static files.

 <SideNote>
-You <em>do</em> also need an adapter to convert Markdown.
-That isn't included by default in SvelteKit, but it <em>does</em> have the fairly easy-to-install <a href="https://mdsvex.com/" rel="external">MDSvex</a> for that (the Svelte version of MDX, if you're familiar).
+The ability to read Markdown files isn't included by default in SvelteKit, but it <em>does</em> have the fairly easy-to-install <a href="https://mdsvex.com/" rel="external">MDSvex</a> for that (the Svelte version of MDX, if you're familiar).
 </SideNote>